Greenbrier, Alabama: History

 The community of Greenbrier is located 3.4 miles (5.5km) from the Limestone Madison county borders.
 The community also is located in between the City of Madison and the City of Athens.
 South of the community is a railline owned by Norfolk Southern, there is no station in Greenbrier, but there are rail lines leading to the Toyota Mazda plant where car parts will be unloaded and reloaded.

-In 2020 the Toyota Mazda Plant opened north of Greenbrier, and the road parallel to the plant was extended to 4 lanes.
-The plant will likely add more people in Greenbrier and overall increase the population of the community.
-As of 2020 the population is around 30 people estimated. the population of Greenbrier also having a major boom since the Plants opening with there only being 2 people before the plants construction.
+In 2020, a Toyota-Mazda manufacturing plant opened north of Greenbrier, and the road parallel to the plant was extended to 4 lanes.